Adapting Buildings for Indoor Air Quality in a Changing Climate

 - Institute of Medicine Report on Climate Change, Indoor Environment and Health

-- EPA’s Adapting to Climate Change
+- EPA’s Climate Change Adaptation Resource Center (ARC-X)

 - EPA Office of Air and Radiation Climate Change Adaptation Implementation Plan

-- NIST Report Indoor Environmental Issues in Disaster Resilience Exit
+- NIST Report Indoor Environmental Issues in Disaster Resilience

-- Lawrence Berkeley National Laboratory Climate Change - Changes In IEQ and Health Driven by Changes in the Outdoor Environment Exit
+- Lawrence Berkeley National Laboratory Climate Change - Changes In IEQ and Health Driven by Changes in the Outdoor Environment

 Extreme temperatures, increased precipitation and storm severity can lead to increased humidity and mold growth, droughts and wildfires and proliferation of pests.